-I. K14 Regional Engagement Meetings
+B. K14 Regional Engagement Meetings

 In September 2019, the CRC engaged the services of WestEd to provide technical assistance for the three October 2019 K14 engagement meetings intended to support K12/CC partnerships, regional pathway development, and successful implementation of the CC and K12 Strong Workforce Programs (SWP).
-These engagement meetings were held October 1 (Bakersfield), October 2 (Lemoore) and

-October 3 (Stockton).
-The aim of the day-long, in person meetings were to help develop a robust K14 pathway system responsive to the region's labor market and augmenting CRC's regional planning processes by designing an agenda that encouraged the alignment between K12 and college career education programs.
+These engagement meetings were held October 1 (Bakersfield), October 2 (Lemoore) and October 3 (Stockton); and were attended by almost 200 K12, Community College and other stakeholders.
+The aim of the day-long, in person meetings was to help develop a robust K14 pathway system responsive to the region's labor market and augmenting CRC's regional planning processes by designing an agenda that encouraged the alignment between K12 and college career education programs.